rschristopher/ischristtrue.com/src/logos/index.md

 # Logos

-Traditionally, Logos is the Word of God.
+Traditionally, Logos (Λόγος) is the *Word of God*.
-Christ is the Logos incarnate, the Word made flesh.
+Christ is the *Logos incarnate*, the Word made flesh.
 More specifically, Christ, the Logos, is the Spirit of Truth made flesh.

 [Modern views](../modern-views/index.md) offer a subtle nihilism where truth is relativistic and reductionist, a reversion to the [ancient](../ancient-views/index.md) "gods" where there was no objective knowable truth.